Tornado reports slip below normal in 2022 after robust start to season

 Tornado activity began to slow down during a month that is typically the most active of the year.
 Not only are numbers lower than in 2021, another trend that has developed over recent decades has been observed this year.

-The 2022 tornado season has been slightly below average through July, but the timing of tornadoes has been far from average.
+The 2022 tornado season has been slightly above average through July, but the timing of tornadoes has been far from average.

 Tornado activity in the United States has fallen below average despite a strong start to the spring severe weather season.
 Even in the traditional twister hotspot of Tornado Alley in the central U.S., tornadoes have been less frequent.